plexsystems/konstraint/docs/constraint_creation.md

 }
 ```

-The comment block is also what is used when generating documentation via the `doc` command.

 ### Annotating rules for matchers

 Any matchers that Gatekeeper [supports](https://open-policy-agent.github.io/gatekeeper/website/docs/howto/#the-match-field) can be added under the `custom.matchers` annotation.
 These matchers are embedded into the `ConstraintTemplate` resource as-is.
-The example below will create a `ConstraintTemplate` that only applies to Kubernetes [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) resources in namespaces named `foo`, `bar`, or `bar`.
+The example below will create a `ConstraintTemplate` that only applies to Kubernetes [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) resources in namespaces named `foo`, `bar`, or `baz`.

 ```rego
 # METADATA